Megarushing/legender/README.md

 ### languages

-This contains a list of languages to download, if no subtitles are found for the specified language it tries to find for another one
+This contains a list of languages to download, if no subtitles are found for the specified language it tries to find the next language in line

 6 = Brazilian Portuguese